 Why explore a Mileage-Based User Fee?

 Americans pay for transportation infrastructure primarily with a fuel tax.
 As fuel efficiency increases and more electric vehicles are on the road, the amount motorists pay to use our transportation system becomes more linked to the type of car they drive versus the number of miles they drive.
 Instead of older, less fuel-efficient vehicles paying more for using the transportation network, a MBUF charges for the amount you use.

 Illustrated below are three vehicles traveling the same distance on the same road.
 Because electric-vehicle drivers don’t buy fuel, they don’t pay fuel tax, so they aren’t paying as much for road maintenance and construction.
 As more fuel-efficient vehicles take to the roads, drivers purchase less fuel and pay less fuel tax than older vehicles.

 A Multi-State, East Coast Voice is Needed

 While other states are also studying MBUF, the research has primarily been conducted in western states.
-Our study is bringing the East Coast perspective to the national discussion and is the first to dive deeply into the unique challenges of managing out-of-state mileage and toll interoperability posed by paying for miles driven rather than gallons purchased.
-Our study is also exploring the financial implications of MBUF, potential synergies with current commercial vehicle reporting requirements, concerns about privacy and equity and the value-added amenities available to drivers through the MBUF reporting technologies.
+Our pilot is bringing the East Coast perspective to the national discussion and is the first to dive deeply into the unique challenges of managing out-of-state mileage and toll interoperability posed by paying for miles driven rather than gallons purchased.
+Our pilot is also exploring the financial implications of MBUF, potential synergies with current commercial vehicle reporting requirements, concerns about privacy and equity and the value-added amenities available to drivers through the MBUF reporting technologies.
 Because our Coalition crosses state lines and includes state, regional, and municipal organizations, we are well-positioned to examine the critical issues associated with a nationwide shift in transportation infrastructure funding.

 Leading the Way Forward